ocodista/trampar-de-casa/README-en.md

 5. Se você não tiver o turbo instalado, execute `npm install --global turbo`.
 6. A aplicação estará disponível em http://localhost:3000.

-## Como subir o banco de dados localmente
+## How to set up the database locally

-1. Certifique-se de ter o [docker](https://www.docker.com/) instalado na sua máquina.
+1. Be sure you have the [docker](https://www.docker.com/) installed on your machine.
-2. Navegue até a pasta `apps/web`.
+2. Navigate to the `apps/web` folder.
-3. Execute o comando `npm install` para instalar as dependências do projeto.
+3. Run the command `npm install` to install all the project dependencies.
-4. Na pasta packages/db (`cd packages/db`), execute o comando `npm run db-start` para gerar a pasta `prisma/client` e subir uma instância local do Supabase.
+4. In the folder packages/db (`cd packages/db`), run the command `npm run db-start` to create the folder `prisma/client` and set up a local instance of Supabase.
-5. Você verá informações no terminal sobre as credenciais da sua instância local do Supabase.
+5. You will see info about your local Supabase credentials in the terminal.
-6. Na pasta apps/web (`cd apps/web`), crie um arquivo `.env`.
+6. In the folder apps/web (`cd apps/web`), create a `.env` file.
-7. Copie o conteúdo do `.env.example` para o `.env`, e preencha `SUPABASE_URL` e `SUPABASE_SERVICE_ROLE` com as credencias do passo 5.
+7. Copy the content of `.env.example` to your `.env` file, and fill in the `SUPABASE_URL` and the `SUPABASE_SERVICE_ROLE` with the credentials of the 5 step.
-8. Execute o comando `npm run db-seed` caso queira popular sua base de dados.
+8. Run the command `npm run db-seed` if you want to populate your database.
-9. Caso tenha alguma dúvida consulta a [documentação oficial do supabase](https://supabase.com/docs/guides/getting-started/local-development) e a [documentação oficial do prisma](https://www.prisma.io/docs/guides/migrate/seed-database).
+9. In case of any doubts, you can consult the official documentation of the [supabase](https://supabase.com/docs/guides/getting-started/local-development) and [prisma](https://www.prisma.io/docs/guides/migrate/seed-database).

 ## Contribuidores ✨